Padraic Fiacc: Early life and education

-Relocation
+Belfast and writing

 On leaving the seminary, and to avoid signing up for military service, he returned to Belfast in 1946 where he lived for four years during which time his poetry was published in several magazines and the 1948 volume of New Irish Poets.
 Fiacc was the youngest poet in that edition.
-Publications of Fiacc's work from this time may be found in Irish Bookman, Irish Times, Poetry Ireland, and Rann.
+Publications of Fiacc's work from this time may be found in Irish Bookman, The Irish Times, Poetry Ireland, and Rann.

-In 1952, upon the death of his mother, Fiacc returned to New York to look after his alcoholic father and younger siblings.
-It was during this time that he met his soon-to-be wife Nancy, who had read and enjoyed some of his early writings.
-Fiacc was unsettled and returned to Belfast in 1956, settling in Glengormley, a suburb of North Belfast, where they had a baby girl in 1962.
-He subsequently published a steady stream of poetry and other works.
+In 1952, upon the death of his mother, Fiacc returned to New York to look after his father, who was struggling to come to terms with the death of his wife Annie, and his younger sister Mary.
+It was during this time that he met his soon-to-be wife Nancy, who had read and enjoyed some of his early writings in 'New Irish Poets' published by Devin-Adair, Conneticut, 1948.
+Fiacc returned to Belfast marrying Nancy in Holy Cross church, Ardoyne 1956.
+They settled in Glengormley, a suburb six miles North of Belfast, where they had a baby girl in 1962.
+While here, he published his second collection of poetry 'By The Black Stream' Dolmen Press, Dublin 1969.
+This coincided with rising tensions and violence across the six counties, as Nationalists campaigned for civil rights such as fairer housing allocation for Catholics and one man one vote.
+Unionist hegemony since the partition of Ireland in 1924, had fostered second-class citizenship for the catholic minority.
+Violence engulfed the six counties for many years.